mattblackwell/Gov-50/chapter2.md

 In the last exercise, you used logical statements to create a vector that told us whether each entry in the `ages` vector is in the 18-22 year-old range.
 We can now use that information to figure out what the actual ages of the respondents in that range are.

 `@instructions`
-- Use the brackets and the `college.aged` logical vector to subset `ages` to the value only between 18 and 22, inclusive.
+- Use the brackets and the `college.aged` logical vector that has already been created to subset `ages` to the value only between 18 and 22, inclusive.
 - Use the `mean` function to calculate the average age of the respondents in this subset.

 `@hint`